progress4apple/progress.rocks/_drafts/what-s-new-in-v1-3.md

 ...
 BILD von iPad (Portrait) ...

-### 🌟 _ProgressKit_ is now Open Source
+### 🌟 ProgressKit is now Open Source

-Last but not least, I'm releasing the reporting engine of Progress as Open Source.
-It's the heart of Progress and contians nearly all logic and rendering functionality.
+Last but not least, I'm open sourcing the reporting engine of Progress.
+It's the heart of Progress and contains nearly all logic and rendering functionality.
 The SDK is called _ProgressKit_ and is released under MIT License.
 That said, you are basically free to use it in any way you like.
-For example, if you want to build your own piece of Software which creates reports based on Apple Reminders - give it a shot!
 Further information is available on the [SDK's documentation](https://sdk.progress.rocks/) - just click "SDK" in the main navigation of the Progress website.

 **Progress v1.3 - this is it.
 As always, if you have any question or feedback just drop me a line:** [**support@progress.rocks**](mailto:support@progress.rocks)